AlexZampa/EzWh/DesignDocument.md

 # High level design

 The EZWH application follows the architectural pattern Model-View-Control.
 The View package contains the GUI, and it is given: so it is not descripted in this document.
 The class Warehouse is a facade for the classes in the Model package.
+We also used the Adapter Pattern: each Controller class is associated with a single API, it receives data from header and body of the HTTP request and transforms them in the format requested by the Warehouse class.

 ```plantuml
 top to bottom direction